KerstenDoering/PubMedPortable/documentation/wiki.rst

         - This command can be used to create the "file pancreatic_cancer_BioC_DNorm.xml" (not uploaded).

-        - The script "read_BioC_annotations.py" shows the basic commands how to iterate over MeSH term annotations in BioC format from the example mentioned earlier, using PubMed2Go and PubTator.
+        - The script "read_BioC_annotations.py" shows the basic commands how to iterate over MeSH term annotations in BioC format from the example mentioned earlier, using PubMedPortable and PubTator.

         - The script "BioC_to_CSV.py" is based on the code in "read_BioC_annotations.py" and extracts the DNorm annotations in "file pancreatic_cancer_BioC_DNorm.xml" to a CSV file "DNorm_formatted.csv (not uploaded).
 The script needs the DNorm DTD file (in the DNorm download directory).
 Copy it to you execution folder and rename it to "BioC_DNorm.dtd".
 If this file causes an error in the PyBioC API, replace the raise command in bioc/bioc_reader.py by a print command.

     - Genes and proteins can be annotated with GeneTUKit, a software for gene normalisation which was ranked among the best-performing tools in the BioCreative III challenge in 2010.

-    - Unfortunately, the source code is not available, but there is a GitHub repository wrapping PubMed2Go articles into a pseudo XML format used by the software (https://github.com/ElhamAbbasian/GeneTUKit-Pipeline).
+    - Unfortunately, the source code is not available, but there is a GitHub repository wrapping PubMedPortable articles into a pseudo XML format used by the software (https://github.com/ElhamAbbasian/GeneTUKit-Pipeline).

-    - Using the list of PubMed IDs from the PubMed2Go documentation and following the first three steps in the GeneTUKit pipeline generates a file pmid_geneid_syn.csv.
+    - Using the list of PubMed IDs from the PubMedPortable documentation and following the first three steps in the GeneTUKit pipeline generates a file pmid_geneid_syn.csv.

     - For the output format used to generate the word cloud, the orginal line to write the output in the script filter_out_genetukit_output.py can be changed to 'outfile.write(pmid + "\t" + temp[1].split("|")[0] + "\t" + temp[0] + "\n")'.
 Multiple synonyms with the same Entrez Gene-ID number are separeted with a pipe ("|") and only the first synonym is needed for the task here.
 Furthermore, the order from the file name "PubMed-ID-GeneID-Synonym" is changed to "PubMed-ID-Synonym-GeneID" by exchanging the elements temp[0] and temp[1].